-This almost feels like an oldscool 14X ENG zoom with it’s 24-600mm zoom range.
-The F-stop also looks really good with F2.4 to F4, but I do find that F number a bit misleading.
-If you imagined, like I did, you would get something like 100mm F2.8: You are wrong.
+This almost feels like an old-school 14X ENG zoom with its 24-600mm zoom range.
+The F-stop also looks really good with F2.4 to F4, but I do find that F-number a bit misleading.
+If you imagined like I did, you would get something like 100mm F2.8: You are wrong.
 It’s F4 from something like 38mm and up.
 Which is a shame because in low light you need all the wide open you can get.

-At the end at 1:47 is a nice demo of how smooth it zooms and instantly tracks someones face.
+At the end at 1:47 is a nice demo of how smooth it zooms and instantly tracks someone’s face.
 It is a pretty good smooth zoom considering this isn’t a big pro lens and I can control it pretty well with a decent start and end.
-Obviously anyone using such a long zoom would only do so ironically, because we all know zooming during a shot is really ‘not done’ unless your video is supposed to be shot in the 1980’s.
+Obviously, anyone using such a long zoom would only do so ironically, because we all know zooming during a shot is real ‘not done’ unless your video is supposed to be shot in the 1980’s.

-One of the nice things about the RX10 IV is that is comes with a few actual buttons: Focus modes, focus hold and focus limit button on the bottom left.
-For the video I have only used the AF to see how well it picks a subject out of such a messy chaotic image and can track it.
+One of the nice things about the RX10 IV is that it comes with actual buttons: Focus modes, focus hold and focus limit button on the bottom left, a proper thumb button to start video recording.
+For the video, I have only used the AF to see how well it picks a subject out of such a messy chaotic image and can track it.

 It also has one of my favourite buttons: the exposure compensation one.
 Many people seem to hate it or think it is useless, I think it’s very handy if you want to keep your settings half automatic.
 The video was shot at 1/50th because the end result is 25P and with auto ISO and auto aperture having the option to tweak, useful when shooting a video of perverts in black rubber surrounded by white foam, it makes for speedy correction.